Skip to contents

 Vignette

-This vignette serves as a hands-on tutorial on the usage of the MARTINIprep package.
-It clearly outlines the required steps to get from an ads folder to a machine learning data set, listing a number of commonly required adaptations along the way.
+This vignette serves as a hands-on tutorial on the usage of the martini package.
+It clearly outlines the required steps to get from an ads folder (containing analysis data sets in ADaM format) to a machine learning data set, listing a number of commonly required adaptations along the way.

 High-level concept